Critically fixed Thurston maps: classification, recognition, and twisting

-Let $f\colon \Sp \to \Sp$ be a branched covering map and $V\subset \Sp$ be an open and connected set.
-Suppose $U$ is a connected component of $f^{-1}(V)$.
+Suppose $V\subset \Sp$ is an open and connected set, and $U$ is a connected component of $f^{-1}(V)$.
 Then $f(U) = V$ and each point $q \in V$ has the same number $d\in \N$ of preimages under $f|U$ counting multiplicities (given by the local degrees of $f$ at the preimage points).
 This number $d$ is called the \emph{degree of $f$ on $U$} and denoted by $\deg(f|U)$.
 If the Euler characteristic $\chi(V )$ is finite, then $\chi(U)$ is also finite and we have the \emph{Riemann-Hurwitz formula}

 see the discussion in \cite[Section 13.2]{THEBook}.

 The set